top of page

 • NOMINATION

-Nominations are accepted on a rolling basis and, while they are not required for entry into the Fellowship, they are critical to our ability to identify exceptional leaders from across the education ecosystem, including but not limited to experience in nonprofit schools, out of/after school learning, human capital, technology, juvenile justice, political and policy strategy, future of work/workforce development, community wellness and mental health, college access and success, faith-based organizations, community based organizations and philanthropy.
-Ideally, you know enough about the leader’s work to share your thoughts on why they would be an excellent choice for the Fellowship.
-We are sensitive to the ways sponsorship practices can disadvantage women and Black, Indigenous, and leaders of color who are less likely to have sponsors.
+Nominations are accepted on a rolling basis and, while they are not required for entry into the Fellowship, they are critical to our ability to identify exceptional leaders from across the education ecosystem.
+Ideally, a nominator knows enough about the leader’s work to share their thoughts on why they would be an excellent choice for the Fellowship.
+Each nominee is notified and invited to submit an application for consideration.
+We believe that a broad, diverse coalition is needed to reimagine the role and manner of education in society.
+While the Fellowship is open to all education leaders who meet our selection criteria, we are particularly seeking to identify innovative leaders of nonprofit schools and from organizations serving nonprofit schools, and leaders bringing perspectives from across the political spectrum.
+We are sensitive to the ways sponsorship practices can disadvantage women and Black, Indigenous and leaders of color who are less likely to have sponsors.
 When thinking of incredible changemakers to bring to our attention, we encourage nominators to consider leaders from within and outside of their close circles.

 • CANDIDATE CONSIDERATION

 During this stage, we seek to understand candidates’ motivations and challenges, learn more about their background and leadership journey, and determine candidates’ willingness and ability to negotiate the multiple domains of difference that contribute to the tapestry of Pahara cohorts.
-We conduct a 90-minute Zoom interview with candidates.
-This interview is followed by referencing carried out by our team.
-Given the degree of openness and vulnerability expected in this phase of our process, information shared with us by candidates or in reference interviews is held with the highest degree of confidentiality.
+Candidates participate in a 90-minute virtual interview with a Pahara Fellow or a member of Pahara staff via Zoom.
+This conversation also provides candidates an opportunity to ask questions and learn more about the Fellowship.
+The interview is followed by referencing carried out by our team.
+This includes reviewing feedback provided by the three references named by the candidate, and checking for potential conflicts of interest amongst candidates being selected into the same cohort.
+We may also reach out to Fellows in our community who are familiar with a candidate’s work to understand the full scope of their leadership.
+Given the degree of openness and vulnerability expected in this phase of our process, information shared with us by candidates or in the reference process is held with the highest degree of confidentiality.

 • COHORT CURATION

+Once we have identified a pool of values-driven leaders who have demonstrated readiness throughout the selection process, we begin the careful, complex process of curating cohorts.
 We aim for cohorts that are inclusive of the breadth of our humanity across multiple domains of difference, including socioeconomic background, race, ethnicity, gender identity, sexual orientation, physical ability, religious affiliation, and political ideology.
 Cohorts are also distinctive in their inclusion of leaders from various organization models, multiple sectors in education, different geographic regions, and various leadership roles.
 This careful cohort curation is critical, as the cohort is the container within which the personal and professional transformation Pahara is most known for occurs.
 Cohort dialogue is confidential and both professional and personal in nature.
-We seek to foster an environment that celebrates the diversity and lived experiences of all of our Fellows.
+We seek to foster an environment that celebrates the lived experiences of all of our Fellows.

 • SELECTION